 Create predefined intervals

-To log observations in time samples (intervals), you can automatically create Events with a fixed length, that cover your required interval.
+To log new or additional observations in time samples (intervals), you can automatically create Events with a fixed length, that cover your required interval.
 You can create intervals in three different ways:

 oCreate equally long DataSets, within the time frame covered by the currently selected DataGroup.